paulido/ngx-iselect/README.md

 Inputs (Properties)

-- data (Array<any>) - the data to display
+- data (Array<any>): The data to display.
-- mode ( ? single | multiple ) - determine if multiple values can be selected.
-Default mode is multiple
+- mode (? single | multiple): Determines if multiple values can be selected.
+The default mode is multiple.
-- type (? checkbox | radio ) - determine the type of the form check input.
-Default type is checkbox
+- type (? checkbox | radio): Determines the type of the form check input.
+The default type is checkbox.
-- id ( string ) - id attribut of the objects
+- id (string): The id attribute of the objects.
-- label ( string ) - the label to display
+- label (string): The label to display.
-- selected (Array<string|number>) - if it's edition. the may have initial selected values.
-The Default value is false
+- selected (Array<string|number>): If it’s in edit mode, this may have initial selected values.
+The default value is false.
-- isEdit (boolean). when isEdit is true, selected is required to check initial selection.
+- isEdit (boolean): When isEdit is true, selected is required to check the initial selection.
-- useObject (? boolean ) - determine if the returned selected values are objects or object attribut like id.
-The default value is false
+- useObject (? boolean): Determines if the returned selected values are objects or object attributes like id.
+The default value is false.

 Outputs (Properties)